uniformdev/sitecore-jss-nextjs-starterkit/readme.md

 ## Sitecore version compatibility

 This starter kit is expected to work with any Sitecore 9.x version backend.
+This particular starter kit requires Sitecore JSS.

+> If you are not planning on using Sitecore JSS, there are [other starter kits available](https://github.com/uniformdev).

 ## Next.js role